 Conduct Probation.
 A disciplinary measure that sets forth the condition that if while on conduct probation, a student is found guilty of further violations of any University policy, he/she should expect more severe disciplinary action.
 The probation period usually lasts from one to two semesters depending upon the severity of the violation.
 If at the end of the Conduct Probation period no further violations have occurred, the student is automatically removed from probationary status.
-With conduct probation, at the discretion of the Vice President for Campus Life and Operational Management or designee, parents are notified of the violation.
-A copy of the results of hearing will remain in the student's record folder until the folder is destroyed.
+With conduct probation, at the discretion of the Senior Vice President or designee, parents are notified of the violation.
+A copy of the results of the hearing will remain in the student's record folder until the folder is destroyed.

 Confidential Report of Alleged Sexual Harassment/Title IX Violations.
-A complaint to a University recognized confidential resource: (1) Office of Counseling and Student Health staff, (2) the Director of Student Ministries, and (3) Sentara Student Health Center.
+A complaint to a University recognized confidential resource: (1) Counseling Services staff (2) the Director of Campus Ministries, and (3) Sentara Student Health Center.